When we start out painting, we may think - a home art studio? Why do we need a studio?

 A dedicated space where our supplies are available, puts us into an artistic mindset whenever we go there.
 That makes it easier to get the creative juices flowing.

-We don’t need a whole big studio for creative painting.
-We just need enough space for us and our art supplies.
+We don’t need a big studio for creative painting.
+We just need enough room for us and our painting supplies.

-A dedicated painting space makes our painting more convenient.
-Plus, when we have our own space, we are more likely to paint often.
+A dedicated area makes our painting more convenient.
+Plus, when we have our own art space, we are likely to paint more often.

-While visiting a fellow artist, I saw her art supplies out on the short part of her ell shaped eating bar, approximately 3 feet long.
+While visiting a fellow artist, I saw her art supplies out on the short part of her ell-shaped eating bar.
+That part of the bar was approximately 3 feet long.
 She told me that she paints there every evening.

 It was amazing that she turns out so many lovely watercolor paintings from such a small space.
 She said she enjoys painting by the rest of the household, instead of being away in a separate room.